rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 **Rule 9**

 - Purpose: All other traffic will be forwarded to `ISTIO_REDIRECT` after finally reaching the Outbound Handler of Envoy proxy.
+- Corresponds to steps 10 through 11 in the illustration.

 The above rule avoids dead loops in the iptables rules for Envoy proxy to application routing, and guarantees that traffic can be routed correctly to the Envoy proxy, and that real outbound requests can be made.